Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Financial and Minimum Income Requirements

-You must meet the Minimum Necessary Income (MNI) for the past three tax years (2022, 2023, 2024).
+You as the sponsor must meet the Minimum Necessary Income (MNI) set by IRCC for the past three taxation years (2022, 2023, 2024).
 This income can include your spouse or common-law partner’s income if they co-sign the application.
+The minimum necessary income requirement is assessed based on the total income reported on your Canada Revenue Agency Notice of Assessment.

 MNI Table (Outside Quebec)